 ”* Many people said 'we need a PR plan' or a 'single strategy,' otherwise we will continue to lose the battle with AGW alarmists.
 I (Joe Bast) observed that (a) we aren’t losing, in fact we are winning the global warming war as shown by public opinion polls, election results, scientific journals, and the agenda of the President of the United States, (b) Heartland, CEI, and other organizations and individuals in the room do have plans and strategies, (c) a marketing plan is much more than agreeing (with you) on a few slogans or spokespersons, and (d) adopting a single strategy is unrealistic and unlikely to be effective.
 We can always do better, and will, but we should not stop doing what is working.

 * The briefing revealed that Heartland, CEI, Cato, Heritage, and other groups have done a poor job communicating their STRATEGIES to people in the room.
 More transparency is needed.
 We tend to hide, or at least not advertise, our playbooks for fear the other side will use them to launch counter-offenses, which we are sure would be far better funded and more warmly received by the media than our own efforts.
 But we ought to find a way to communicate our plans to our friends.”

 March 31, 2014

-Regarding the NIPCC's contradictory conclusions to the IPCC's latest assessment report:
+Regarding the NIPCC's contradictory conclusions to the IPCC's 2014 assessment report: